 Our Evakool Freezer Fan started to die

-I’d heard some interesting noises from our Evakool 82L Freezer on the odd occasion, but one day after shutting the slide it started to make a bad noise.
 I pulled the front off, and found the fan was looking pretty average, with a fair bit of dust that had accumulated over the years.
 Despite some WD40 it wasn’t going to last much longer, and I managed to get a second hand computer fan for $3, to keep us going until we could get a proper replacement from Evakool.

 Annoying, but things always break on the road, and it was interesting to learn something about these fridges!
+You can read more about the Evakool fan failure here.

 Our 2000W Renogy Inverter failed